Sexual abuse in the American film industry: Accusations of complicity and criticisms

 Public opinion was against not only those who committed sexual abuse but those who covered for or silenced complaints against them.
-Actors such as Matt Damon and Ben Affleck admitted knowing about Weinstein sexually harassing and assaulting women in Hollywood.
+Actors such as Matt Damon and Ben Affleck admitted hearing about Weinstein sexually harassing and assaulting women in Hollywood.
 After actress Meryl Streep denied having knowledge of Weinstein's behavior, actress Rose McGowan, one of his victims, rejected her claim and called her a "hypocrite".

 On January 7, 2018, during the 75th Golden Globe Awards ceremony, the vast majority of attendees decided to wear black in solidarity with the victims.
 The participation of some attendees was criticized, including Streep herself and Oprah Winfrey, who, after receiving the honorary Cecil B. DeMille Award, dedicated her speech to the victims of such aggressions.
 That same night, singer Seal declared that Winfrey had been a friend of Weinstein's and claimed that she knew about his behavior.

 Actor Liam Neeson criticized the #MeToo movement, alleging that the accusations against his fellow actors had turned into a witch hunt, adding, "There are some people, famous individuals, who are suddenly accused of touching a girl's knee, or something like that, and then they are dismissed from their shows."
 In an interview with Natalie Morales on the Today Show in September 2018, actor Sean Penn criticized the #MeToo movement as one "that gets glommed onto in great stridency and rage and without nuance," and that served to "divide men and women".
 In January 2018, French actress Brigitte Bardot called some of the actresses who denounced the abuses "hypocrites".
 In her statement, she said, "There are many actresses who provoke the producers to obtain a role, then, when speaking of them, they say they were harassed."